linode/apl-docs/docs/get-started/labs/create-repos.md

 ## Using a Git client

-Gitea in APL only supports HTTPS for Git authentication.
+Gitea only supports HTTPS for Git authentication.
 To connect to Git using HTTPS you'll first need to add a password to your account in Gitea:

 1. Sign in to Gitea using OpenID.